 The Herringbone design pattern resembles the skeleton of a herring fish, and that’s how it’s got its name.
 It dates back to the Ancient Roman Empire when road builders would lay bricks in a V-shape to create their intricate Roman Road Network.
 You can walk some of these roads even today.

-However, some Herringbone-inspired design were also found in Egyptian jewellery dating between 750 and 600 BC.
+However, some Herringbone-inspired designs were also found in Egyptian jewellery dating between 750 and 600 BC.
 However, it was in the 16th century that the French started using herringbone for “parquetry”.
 In a short time, they became very popular, and you can still walk in old mansions and apartments where the one-hundred-year-old parquet has a herringbone or chevron pattern design.

 The pattern has also spread to clothes and other types of fabric.